 - Stay busy.
 The more time you spend on social media, the more time you have to compare yourself and your surroundings to others.

 - Do unto others.
 The more we can do for other people the better we feel about ourselves.

 - Remember that Social media is no different than magazine stagings.
 The more popular lifestyle bloggers are often sent free products to feature in a post.
 They have assistants, some have professional photographers and designers helping them.

-- Fill your account with people that make you feel motivated and share positive vibes that coincides with your own thoughts and feelings.
+- Fill your social media accounts with people that make you feel motivated and share positive vibes that coincide with your own thoughts and feelings.

-As I look around my back lanai I can see Steve’s towel draped over the chair.
+As I look around my back lanai I can see Steve’s towel draped over the back of the chair “drying”.
 Tank’s blanket is scrunched up on the couch with some serious fraying.
 My shoes are parked on the floor by the door just waiting for me to trip over.
 There is a throw blanket on the ottoman that was yes …actually thrown there!
 My tea cup is beside my coffee cup from this morning …

 THIS is my reality.
 I am OK with it!